FTCHD/frametrain/README.md

 This part is still a WIP, and the platform has to run for a bit for us to collect useful data and make further decisions on the exact mechanism.

-Being awarded a prize a the ETH Bucharest hackathon means the reward will be further given away as incentives for template developers.

 # Included APIs

 - `validate`